VPNTunnel is part of a company called Edelino Commerce Inc.

 But we’re still classifying this one as a Pro, simply due to the sheer number of VPNs that don’t unblock Netflix these days.

-6. Supports Two VPN Protocols & Boasts AES-256 Encryption
+6. Supports Multiple VPN Protocols & Boasts AES-256 Encryption

 That’s good for people who need options.
 Maybe they’ve got old devices or struggle on sluggish networks.